adamShaleen/ecommerce/README.md

 **Mongo Query**

-A find multiple items query is in this format :
+Find multiple items query in this format :
 `db.[collectionName].find({}, function(err, response){})`

 The empty object means we have no criteria. and we just want all the records in [collectionName].